danielmapar/VRFoundations/README.md

         * The first is “Pincushion Distortion”, this is the distortion we see when images appear to be “bulging” away from our eyes.
 Google fixes this by applying “Barrel Distortion” which effectively makes the image appear to bulge toward our eyes instead.
 When the images that’s bulging toward our eyes are viewed through our lenses, the pincushion distortion comes into play and makes the image appear flatter and more normal.

         * The second issue is “Chromatic Aberration”.
 This distorts the colors on the edge of the lens shifting out in a rainbow-like pattern.
-Google’s sdk warps the colors on these edges to cancel out the distortion when viewed through lenses.
+Google’s sdk warps (bending) the colors on these edges to cancel out the distortion when viewed through lenses.

         * In the VR system we created, we used the gyrometer to implement head tracking.
 Google’s sdk uses information from the gyrometer, accelerometer and the compass to achieve smoother tracking.